dong4j/self-star-list/README.md

 *   [nextify-limited/saasfly](https://github.com/nextify-limited/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises

-*   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.
+*   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.

 *   [CapSoftware/Cap](https://github.com/CapSoftware/Cap) - Open source Loom alternative.
 Beautiful, shareable screen recordings.